 The World of Wellness Jet Experience is one of many ways Four Seasons and Max have partnered to create immersive experiences and activations to celebrate The White Lotus around the globe.
 To learn more, please see here.

-Four Seasons opened its first hotel in 1961 and since that time has become a global leader in luxury hospitality and branded residential, with a focus on genuine and unparalleled service experiences.
+About Four Seasons Four Seasons opened its first hotel in 1961 and since that time has become a global leader in luxury hospitality and branded residential, with a focus on genuine and unparalleled service experiences.
 Four Seasons currently operates 133 hotels and resorts and 55 residential properties in major city centres and resort destinations in 47 countries.
 The company continues to grow with a guest-centric mindset, including a global pipeline of more than 60 projects under planning or in development.
 In addition to its hotels and resorts, Four Seasons experiential offerings include more than 600 restaurants and bars globally, the Four Seasons Private Jet Experience, Four Seasons Drive Experience, and the upcoming Four Seasons Yachts.
 Four Seasons consistently ranks among the world’s best hotels, resorts, restaurants and bars, and most prestigious luxury hospitality brand in reader polls, traveller reviews and industry awards.
 For more information and reservations, visit fourseasons.com.
-For the latest news, visit press.fourseasons.com
+For the latest news, visit press.fourseasons.com.

-All Four Seasons Private Jet itineraries travel aboard the custom-configured Four Seasons Private Jet.
+About the Four Seasons Private Jet Experience All Four Seasons Private Jet itineraries travel aboard the custom-configured Four Seasons Private Jet.
 Designed by the same team that conceives the style and character of our hotels and resorts, the reimagined Airbus A321neo-LR offers exceptional, multi-destination journeys for 48 globetrotting travellers.
 All Four Seasons Private Jet itineraries include accommodations in Four Seasons hotels and resorts or, in remote locations, in accommodations carefully selected by Four Seasons.
 Additionally, guests travel with an expert Four Seasons journey team and onboard concierge who handle all trip logistics.
 To learn more about the Four Seasons Private Jet Experience and to continue exploring the custom-designed Four Seasons Private Jet, click here.
 For those looking to travel in 2025 and earlier in 2026, more upcoming itineraries can be found here.

 The Four Seasons Private Jet Experience is operated by TCS World Travel, dedicated to delivering immersive, worry-free travel experiences for the globally curious luxury traveller.
 The aircraft is operated by Titan Airways Limited.
 For more information from the industry leader in Private Jet Journeys, click here.

-Max is the premiere global streaming platform from Warner Bros.
+About Max Max is the premiere global streaming platform from Warner Bros.
 Discovery that delivers the most unique and captivating stories, ranging from the highest quality in scripted programming, movies, documentaries, true crime, adult animation, and live sports and news (where available).
 Max is the destination for prestigious entertainment brands such as HBO, Warner Bros., Max Originals, DC, Harry Potter, as well as iconic shows like Friends and The Big Bang Theory, all in one place.

-New episodes of HBO’s Emmy®-winning series The White Lotus, from Mike White, debuts new episodes every Sunday on HBO and Max and follows a new group of guests at another White Lotus property.
+About The White Lotus New episodes of HBO’s Emmy®-winning series The White Lotus, from Mike White, debuts new episodes every Sunday on HBO and Max and follows a new group of guests at another White Lotus property.
 The series is created, written and directed by Mike White and executive produced by White, David Bernad and Mark Kamine.

 Culture Representation: The documentary series “Fugitive Hunters Mexico” features a predominantly Latin group of people (with some white people and African Americans) who are connected in some way to U.S. fugitives who have been accused of crimes and who have fled to Mexico.